danielabar/meblog/src/markdown/gatsby-related-posts.md

 ## Existing Post Page

 Before getting into adding Related Posts, let's briefly look at how a typical post page is built with Gatsby using the [gatsby-transformer-remark](https://www.npmjs.com/package/gatsby-transformer-remark) plugin.
-If you already have a solid understanding of Gatsby and the remark plugin, feel free to jump ahead to the [related posts](../gatsby-related-posts#related-posts) section.
+If you already have a solid understanding of Gatsby and the remark plugin, feel free to skip ahead to the [adding related posts](../gatsby-related-posts#adding-related-posts) section.

 This plugin allows you to write posts in markdown, and then exposes fields that it generates such as `html` and `excerpt` in the GraphQL server during development, under the node type `allMarkdownRemark`.
 It also exposes any frontmatter fields you add at the top of your markdown (content delimited by `--` symbols).